Martoen/Login-Register-Page/README.md

-Login & Register System
+Login & Signup System

-This system contains a login, register and an index page.
+This system contains a login, signup and an index page.
 It has a database connection that is setup for localhost, but you can change that easily.
 It also comes with a SQL file which you can import into your own database easily.